 3c the school’s approach to teaching students with special educational needs

 High quality teaching, differentiated for individual students, is the first step in responding to students who have or may have SEN. Additional intervention and support cannot compensate for a lack of good quality teaching.
 Schools should regularly & carefully review the quality of teaching for all students, including those at risk of underachievement.
-This includes reviewing & where necessary, improving, teachers’ understanding of strategies to identify and support vulnerable students and their knowledge of the SEN most frequently encountered SEN Code of Practice (2014, 6.37).
+This includes reviewing & where necessary, improving, teachers’ understanding of strategies to identify and support vulnerable students and their knowledge of the SEN most frequently encountered SEN Code of Practice (2015, 6.37).

 The quality of teaching at the school is judged to be ‘Outstanding’ based on our most recent Ofsted inspection.
 There is a robust Quality Assurance Programme in place to ensure that this standard of teaching is maintained.

 3d how the school adapts the curriculum and learning environment for students with special educational needs